Eric Adams to endorse once bitter rival Andrew Cuomo in New York City's mayoral race

-NEW YORK — New York City Mayor Eric Adams will endorse Andrew Cuomo in the city’s mayoral election, a spokesperson said Thursday, throwing his weight behind a bitter rival he recently called a “snake and a liar” as the former governor tries to defeat Democratic nominee Zohran Mamdani.
+NEW YORK — New York City Mayor Eric Adams will endorse Andrew Cuomo in the city’s mayoral election, a spokesperson said Thursday, throwing his weight behind a bitter rival he recently called a “snake and a liar” as the former governor tries to defeat Zohran Mamdani, the Democratic nominee.

 Adams' spokesperson Todd Shapiro said the mayor will endorse Cuomo and intends to campaign alongside him.
 Adams also told reporters at an unrelated new conference that he “would be with Andrew later today" but declined to answer other questions on the race.